dreamking60/d3-start-to-finish-leanpub/manuscript/03 PRACTICAL Setting up.md

 Refresh your browser and verify that the greeting has updated.

+{width: 50%}
 ![Greeting after edit](3eba1689c4bcd951d085c7688962c678.png)

 ## Take a break

 You’ve completed all the necessary set up steps and are ready to start learning and building with D3!
 The next chapter introduces D3 and gives a broad overview of what it is and what it can be used for.
-You’ll then learn about using D3 to load data into the browser and will put that into action by loading the World Bank energy data into your application.